UMassCDS/inatator/README.md

 8. If you want to build and run containers, run `docker compose up --build`

 Note: If you want to build only one service, use `docker compose build <service-name>`, for example for backend it will be `docker compose build backend`.

+## Working with database

+1. You can run the application without containers, allowing you to develop things quickly.
+Refer to **Running the iNatAtor Application** above for instructions.

+2. You can verify connections are working by going to `localhost:8000/health` and `localhost:8000/echo_env`.
+Note that these paths are included right now to assist with rapid development, will be removed for production.

+3. To run docker containers, `docker compose up --build` still builds and runs the same.

+Note: The codebase is getting bigger, therefore add database related code in `src/backend/app/db`, then make proper API routes in main, if it gets too big, we can resort to using API routers from fastapi.

+Note: There are two environment files because the database url for local development and docker environments are separate.

+Make sure you always update your local branch to the latest.

 # Code Standards
 1. Use Docstrings, for some functions just a one-liner is fine, but for more complicated functions include multi-line documentation that explains the function simply, has information about arguments, and has details about the output.